moq-wg/moq-transport/draft-lcurley-warp.md

 ## APP
 The `APP` message contains arbitrary contents.
+This is useful for metadata that would otherwise have to be shoved into the media bitstream.

+Relays MUST NOT differentiate between streams containing `SEGMENT` and `APP` frames.
+The same forwarding and caching behavior applies to both as specified in the`HEADERS` frame.

 ## GOAWAY
 The `GOAWAY` message is sent by the server to force the client to reconnect.